Sunrise Ranch is home to many people, and serves many functions. Sunrise Ranch is:

 Rebuilding the garden soil was also a priority.
 The first gardeners imported carbonaceous material, in the form of straw and horse manure, and set the precedent for our land-stewardship practices of building health instead of battling disease.

 In 1952, the Hansen Feeder Canal was established and served as a much-needed source of irrigation and drinking water for Eden Valley.
 The property gained many new buildings, some constructed from recycled or locally produced materials, and mostly constructed by community members.
 By 1986, Sunrise Ranch had built the Pavilion, its hospitality and dining center; several residences; and a geodesic dome for events and services.

 The early emphasis on fortifying the soil’s health has continued and expanded over the years.
-In 1995, Sunrise Ranch set up a Community Supported Agriculture farm operation, as well as a sustainable-agriculture education program through The Stewardship Community and Guidestone Farm, which thrived for over 10 years.
+In 1995, Sunrise Ranch set up a Community Supported Agriculture farm operation, as well as a sustainable-agriculture education program through The Stewardship Community and Guidestone Farm, which thrived for more than 10 years.
 Their work came to a close in 2006, and Guidestone Farm moved to Buena Vista, Colorado.
 Their management was fruitful and productive for Eden Valley and for everyone who participated in the farm project with them.

 After 63 years of dedicated land restoration and chemical-free farming, Sunrise Ranch was finally able to start selling grass-fed beef.
 This signified a full recovery for the land from its over-grazed, over-farmed state.
 Cows could now graze without endangering the soil or plant life.